 Much disease transmission occurs, however, in patients admitted for non-respiratory conditions.
 It is the pregnant woman with her persistent cough, the child with a broken leg with influenza like illness, the febrile family caregiver of a malaria patient who, unnoticed by staff, may be a super-spreader of respiratory illness.
 Adequate ventilation without recirculation in all settings is the only way to provide safe care.

-Ensure that adequate volume of suitable water is readily available
+Ensure that adequate volumes of suitable water is readily available

 A point worth emphasizing is that effective infection control requires the provision of large volumes of water.
 Hand hygiene, patient bathing, cooking, reprocessing of linen and medical instruments, not to mention cleaning of the environment, all require large volumes of water.
 Even when alcohol hand rubs have been fully implemented, water remains an essential component for care.
 Conversely, facilities without water should not implement services that cannot be safely provided without large volumes of water, e.g., hemodialysis, bronchoscopy, endoscopy, and surgery.